project-miracl/project-miracl.github.io/index.markdown

 <br>
 <h2 class="blackpar_title" id="overview">Overview</h2>
 <p>
-<b style="font-family: 'Source Sans Pro', sans-serif; font-size: 18px"> MIRACL 🌍🙌🌏</b> (Multilingual Information Retrieval Across a Continuum of Languages) is an <a href="https://www.wsdm-conference.org/2023/program/wsdm-cup">WSDM 2023 Cup</a> challenge that focuses on search across 18 different languages which collectively encompass over three billion native speakers around the world.
+<b style="font-family: 'Source Sans Pro', sans-serif; font-size: 18px"> MIRACL 🌍🙌🌏</b> (Multilingual Information Retrieval Across a Continuum of Languages) is an <a href="https://www.wsdm-conference.org/2023/program/wsdm-cup">WSDM 2023 Cup</a> challenge that focuses on search across 18 different languages, which collectively encompass over three billion native speakers around the world.
 These languages have diverse typologies, originate from many different language families, and are associated with varying amounts of available resources &mdash; including what we typically characterize as high-resource as well as low-resource languages.
 The focus of this challenge is <i>monolingual</i> retrieval, where the queries and the corpus are in the <i>same</i> language (e.g., Swahili queries searching for Swahili documents).
 Our goal is to spur research that will improve retrieval models across a broad continuum of languages, and thus improve information access capabilities for diverse populations around the world, particularly those that have been traditionally underserved.